TzachSh/3D_Models_Displayer/README.md

-# 3D_Models_Displayer-master
+# 3D_Models_Displayer
-OpenGL project implementation of a Graphics Pipeline for loading 3D obj files.
+OpenGL project for loading 3D obj files and process their vertices trough a graphics pipline from model coordinates to the screen.